developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/migrateaedo/index.md

 For migrating a signed EMM agent to an unsigned one, the method described in "[Unsigned DA EMM Agent Plus MX](#unsigneddaagentmx)" would likely be preferable in most cases.
 Such an agent could be used to manage Zebra Android devices from Kit Kat through Oreo.
 Once such an agent is developed, the EMM vendor is well positioned to support most Zebra Android devices and to begin migration to the new standards-based approach required in the future.

-**Notes**:

-* **Zebra begins phasing out support for signed agents in Android 7.x Nougat**.
-* **Support for signed agents is discontinued as of Android 8.x Oreo**.
-* **All Tier 1 EMMs must begin migrating the modern approach**; agents signed for older Android versions might not work with Nougat, and will absolutely not work with Oreo**.
-* **Use of existing signed EMM agents can continue** for management of Zebra devices running Android versions that support such agents.
-* Tier 1 EMMs should migrate signed agents to an alternate [Privilege Escalation Method](../glossary/#privilegeescalation) based on the Android version(s) the vendor intends to support.

 -----

 ### Unsigned DA Agent + MX

 <img alt="image" style="height:350px" src="EMM_unsigned_DA_EMM_agent+MX.png"/>
-_Tier 2 EMM vendors taking this approach are well positioned for migration to the new approach_.
+_Tier-2 EMM vendors taking this approach are well positioned for migration to the new approach_.

-The diagram above illustrates the method employed by most Tier 2 EMM vendors that support complete solutions for managing Zebra Android devices.
+The diagram above illustrates the method employed by most Tier-2 EMM vendors that support complete solutions for managing Zebra Android devices.
 Most have already developed a DA EMM agent and augmented it using MX to provide the additional privileged functionality.
 Such EMM vendors are well positioned to support current and past Zebra Android devices and to begin migration to the new standards-based approach required to manage Zebra Android devices in the future.

 -----